 White City Beach: A local favorite with white sands at the South Portage Entry of the Keweenaw Waterway.

 Close to the heart of Houghton is Ray Kestner Waterfront Park, lovingly named by locals as “Chutes and Ladders.”
 Kestner Park boasts a variety of things to do, including paddle sport rentals, a concession stand, a large playground, volleyball courts, a picnic area, and a protected swim area.
 Even though it’s close to town, you can still experience as much adventure here as you like.
-This park also plays host to many of Houghton’s outdoor events and festivals like the Keweenaw Brewfest and much-lauded Bridgefest.
+This park also plays host to many of Houghton’s outdoor events and festivals like music in the park and Bridgefest.

 Ray Kestner Park on the Keweenaw Waterway in downtown Houghton.

 Bete Grise tops the list of best beaches in the Upper Peninsula with soft white sand beaches surrounded by rugged Keweenaw coastline.
 Bete Grise’s crescent shape creates a safe harbor for boaters, protected from the quick-tempered Lake Superior.
 It is also a haven for paddlers who can explore the area’s many channels.
 Bete Grise sits an hour north of Houghton and a half-hour south of Copper Harbor on the eastern shore.
 Its remoteness makes it a great spot to spend the day picnicking far from crowds.
 The sand on this beach also holds a little magic.
 Visitors who swirl their hands around in the sand report a faint singing sound, which is said to be that of a Native American woman singing to her love who was lost in the Lake.

 Bete Grise Beach in Lac La Belle on the eastern edge of the Keweenaw Peninsula.